lewisndambiri/lewisndambiri.github.io/projects/Industrial-AI-Challenge/index.md

 The public goal of the challenge is to connect university teams with real industrial datasets and help companies explore how artificial intelligence, statistical analysis, and machine learning can support production-process optimization.
 The **2025 edition** involved student teams working on industrial AI problems over an intensive challenge period with company representatives, academic support, and technical mentors.

-Within this setting, Team 3 worked on a manufacturing challenge proposed by **Fedrigoni / Arconvert** at the Arco plant, focusing on the slitting phase of self-adhesive material production.
+Within this setting, Team 3 worked on a manufacturing challenge proposed by **Fedrigoni** at the Arco plant, focusing on the slitting phase of self-adhesive material production.

 ## Why This Problem Matters